Lexaun-chen/STAT-4830-Group-Project/README.md

    Make sure you have the following files in your local directory:
    - The notebook: `notebooks/Demo.ipynb`
    - Source code in `src/`
-   - Any additional scripts or test files (optional)
+   - Any additional scripts or test files
 4. **Set the Python Path (if needed)**
    Ensure your environment can locate the `src/` module:
    ```python
    import sys
    sys.path.append('../src')
    ```If needed, add the project root to your PYTHONPATH or append manually in the notebook.
-5. Run the Notebook
 5. **Run the Notebook**
-   Open and execute `Demo.ipynb`:
+   Open and execute Demos in `notebooks/`:
    - It will import functions from `src/`
    - Train the model and display results
    - Include convergence plots, evaluation metrics, and ranking tables